dariustamasauskas/Endomondo/analysis.md

 ORDER BY WorkoutHour
 ```

-#### What is the average workout distance, time and speed for each workout type
+### What is the average workout distance, time and speed for each workout type?

 ```sql
 SELECT